mohannadmaklad/CeeTest/README.md

 ![image](https://user-images.githubusercontent.com/9629681/168422330-79eef689-96dd-495f-94f5-d9db3b54f893.png)

-5- You can now click on "Configure Coverage" and select your source files to let the tool add the necessary coverage flag.
+5- You can now click on "Configure Coverage" and select your source files to let the tool add the necessary coverage flags.
-6- Build and run your project again to get the coverage data 7- Click on "Coverage Report" and the report html page should show up
+6- Build and run your project again to get the coverage data.
+7- Click on "Coverage Report" and the report html page should show up.

 Example: